n2oblife/Le_ViP/docs/mainpage.md

 # Documentation for Modern Library {#mainpage}

-This is the documentation for my simple example library.
+This is the documentation for my simple example application for Live Video Processing using OpenCV.

-It is good documentation because:

-1. It exists.
-2. I wrote it.
-3. Everything is documented (pretty easy since there's only one function)

-The single provided function is `::accumulate_vector`.
+It uses the vip namespace where functions are declared to be as efficient as possible.

+This is a work in progress for a personnal project.